Perdu/Cookinspect/README.md

 ### Security caution
 This tool takes a lot of inputs from the targeted website and has not been built with security in mind.
 Someone reading this code COULD exploit it.
 Please do not run outside a safe environment, e.g. at least a separate unix user having no right on your system.

+## Additional notes
+Stage: completed project (2019).
+TCFv2 support might be added later.

+This was an experimental single-developer research project.
+Direction changed several times during development, so please be very tolerant with code quality.